This article will tell you all about Black Day in Korea.

-South Korea is known for having a lot of special days on top of national holidays.
+South Korea is known for having a lot of memorable days on top of national holidays.
 One of them is known as Black Day.

-In our other articles, we have introduced you to some important couples’ holidays in South Korea, including Valentine’s Day on February 14 and White Day on March 14.
-Today it’s time to learn of the holiday that follows them in April, called Black Day, celebrated every April 14.
+Some of the essential couples’ holidays in South Korea are Valentine’s Day on February 14th and White Day on March 14th.
+Today it’s time to learn of the holiday for singles that follows them in April.

 What is Black Day?

 Black Day is a celebration dedicated to single people.
 Sometimes called “Single’s Day,” Black Day is dedicated to those who are not in a relationship.

 Unlike Valentine’s Day and White Day, which are holidays for couples, Black Day is the only holiday that celebrates being unmarried or unattached to someone romantically.

 Black Day is celebrated every April 14th.
 It is one month after White Day on March 14 and two months after Valentine’s Day.
 It’s the last of Korea’s romantic holidays.